 What should I do?

 Call a domestic violence attorney at our office today and schedule a free consultation.
 (208) 571-0627.
 My staff will make sure that you are sitting in my office speaking with a lawyer within 24 hours.
 Do not wait to call.
-The court sets certain deadlines, and your odds of success could be severely hampered should you miss those deadlines.
+The court sets specific deadlines, and missing those deadlines could severely hamper your odds of success.
 If you merely have an inquiry, then please submit an online inquiry to our attorneys through this web page.